Online Candidate Home Page

 Knowing that, do you really want to base your entire online presence on a platform that you do not control?

 Now, don’t take all this the wrong way.
 Facebook is a great tool for politicians and campaigns to gather new supporters and reach voters.
-By having both a website and creating a Facebook Page, both can show up in search rankings.
+The same is true for other social media platforms when they match your audience and campaign goals.
+When you have both a campaign website and a Facebook Page, both can appear in search results.
 Filling the search results with listings that you largely control is a smart strategy for online reputation management.

 Integrating social media into your website and posting items from your site to social media is the best approach to online campaigning.
 That way you can reach your followers no matter where they are.